Pascal-Kueng/dyadMLM/dev/roadmap.md

   final analysis compositions, while pooling metadata records the pooled source compositions in a compact `pooled_from` summary

-Immediate next step: finish vignette and release-facing polish.
+Immediate sequence:

+1. implement and test the core covariance back-transformation
+2. document the bounded diagnostics workflow, without adding a general diagnostics API
+3. finish release-facing APIM, mixed-APIM, and DSM vignette polish, including the planned DSM ILD section
+4. rerun checks and prepare the first release

 The getting-started and DIM vignettes have completed detailed review.
-The APIM, mixed-APIM, and DSM vignettes still need final review, and the DSM vignette still needs its planned ILD section.

 ## Vignette Architecture